datawithsumanth/HackerRankPython/Readme.md

-The folder contains hacker rank solutions to python questions
+The folder contains hacker rank solutions to python questions.
+Storing it here for revision purposes.